WilliamBergamin/bolt-python/docs/_future/getting_started_future.md

 slack create my-app -t slack-samples/bolt-python-starter-template -b future
 ```

 This command creates an app through the CLI by cloning a specified template.
-In this case, the template is the [Bolt for Python Starter Template](https://github.com/slack-samples/bolt-python-starter-template/tree/future) on the `future` branch.
-This starter template includes a "Hello World" example that demonstrates how to use <a href="/bolt-python/future/concepts#built-in-functions" target="_blank">built-in</a> and <a href="/bolt-python/future/concepts#functions" target="_blank">custom</a> Functions, <a href="https://api.slack.com/future/triggers" target="_blank">Triggers</a> and <a href="/bolt-python/future/concepts#manifest-workflows" target="_blank">Workflows</a>.
+In this case, the template is the <a href="https://github.com/slack-samples/bolt-python-starter-template/tree/future" target="_blank">Bolt for Python Starter Template</a> on the `future` branch.
+This starter template includes a "Hello World" example that demonstrates how to use <a href="/bolt-python/future/concepts#manifest-workflows" target="_blank">built-in</a> and <a href="/bolt-python/future/concepts#functions" target="_blank">custom</a> Functions, <a href="https://api.slack.com/future/triggers" target="_blank">Triggers</a> and <a href="/bolt-python/future/concepts#manifest-workflows" target="_blank">Workflows</a>.

 Once the app is successfully created, you should see a message like this: